Operators of quantum theory of Dirac's free field: Propagation

 Let us imagine now that another observer, $O'$, detects the above prepared wave-packet performing measurement with a similar apparatus in the point ${\vec x}_0'$.
 We denote by ${\vec x_0}-{{\vec x}'_0} ={\vec n} d$ the relative position vector assuming that the observers $O$ and $O'$ use the same Cartesian coordinates and, therefore, same observables.
 The wave-packet evolves causally until the detector measures some of its parameters selecting (or filtering) only the fermions coming from the source $O$ whose momenta are in a narrow domain $\Delta\subset\mathbb{R}^3_{\vec p}$ along the direction ${\vec n}$.
 Therefore, the measured state $|\alpha'\rangle$, is given now by the corresponding projection operator $\Lambda_{\Delta}$ as

-Obviously, this state is strongly dependent on the domain $\Delta$ of measured momenta.
-Here we assume that this is a cone of axis ${\vec n}$ and a very small solid angle $\Delta\Omega$ such that we need to use spherical coordinates ${\vec p}=(p,\vartheta,\varphi)$ for applying the mean value theorem,
+This state is strongly dependent on the domain $\Delta$ of measured momenta.
+Here we assume that this is a cone of axis ${\vec n}$ and a very small solid angle $\Delta\Omega$ such that we may apply the mean value theorem,